 The job titles of Financial Adviser and Financial Planner are often thought to be one and the same.
 Often when I meet new people, they ask what I do.
 When I explain that I’m a Financial Planner, they might comment “Oh, I work with someone like you: so-and-so at firm name”.
 But, when I go on to ask them what that person does for them, I’m afraid that they are certainly not receiving a financial planning service.

-In simple terms, advice is generally more transactional by nature – you buy a property and need mortgage advice; you have some spare income and feel you ought to be saving for the future; you inherit a lump of money and want to invest it; you come to retirement and need to start income from your pensions.
+In simple terms, advice is generally more transactional by nature.
+You buy a property and need mortgage advice.
+You’ve got some spare income and feel you ought to be saving for the future.
+You inherit a lump of money and want to invest it.
+Or, you come to retirement and need to start income from your pensions.

-You will find financial planners, like me, often hold an additional qualification of Certified Financial Planner, a globally recognised qualification for financial planning.
+You will find financial planners, like me, often hold an additional qualification of Certified Financial Planner.
+This is a globally recognised qualification for financial planning.
 Other qualifications demonstrate technical knowledge, but this qualification really tests the application of that knowledge to real life planning scenarios.

-We have recently taken on a new client who has experienced this difference first hand and his comments were music to our ears!
+We have recently taken on a new client who has experienced this difference first hand.
+His comments were music to our ears!
 He was approaching retirement and looking for the first time for professional support with his finances.
 His words, not ours: “having spoken with a financial adviser who just tried to sell a product, I now understand why I need a financial planner”.
-Hurrah – a result for financial planning!!!!
+Hurrah – a result for financial planning!

 If you would like to know more about how we work and feel Financial Planning is the right approach for you, let’s talk about it.